jrroosevelt/VS2PCG/CardClarifications.md

 ^(Source: FB Post - Chad Daniel)

+## Wolverine (SC - Spider-Friends)
+^CardNumber: ^PNY-020

+*Set: Protectors of New York*

+Wolverine's **Friend, Foe, Feral** could potentially give him three instances of **Berserker**, which would give him three +1/+1 counters when he attacks

+^(Source: Rule insert)

 # [Wong](http://vs.tcgbrowser.com/images/cards/big/MCU4-014.jpg)
 ^CardNumber: ^MCU4-014

 *Set: Power & Reality*

 **Guardian of These Books** will trigger when you use an ![](%%Intellect%%) (Intellect) Super Power, even if you don't actually spend an ![](%%Intellect%%) (Intellect).
 For example, Bruce Banner's **I Think I'm Getting The Hang of It!** is an ![](%%Intellect%%) (Intellect) and ![](%%Energy%%) (Energy) Super Power and will trigger **Guardian of These Books** even if Bruce spends an ![](%%Energy%%) (Energy) to use it (and even if he spends nothing because Iron Man is on your side!).

+^(Source: Rule insert)

+# The Word on the Streets
+^CardNumber: ^PNY-057

+*Set: Protectors of New York*

+This Plot Twist has four different team symbols which means you must have those four teams among face-up characters on your side.
+When you play it, you choose one of the four effects on the card.

 ^(Source: Rule insert)